-Distance education during pandemic
+Distance education during pandemic RESEARCH REPORT

-RESEARCH REPORT

-APRIL 2020

 Contents

 - 1. Challenges and struggles

 - 2. Key problems

 - 3. Distance education methods used

 - 4. Other problems

 - 5. What after the pandemic?

 - 6. Methodology

 - 7. Research sample

-- 8. Sample distribution in quantitative research
+- 8. Sample distribution in the quantitative study

-Distance education during pandemic The implementation of distance education is an enormous challenge for most teachers, a task they have not been prepared for.
+Distance education during the pandemic The implementation of distance education is an enormous challenge for most teachers, a task they have not been prepared for.
 It is a process that would require enormous resources and preparation to run smoothly.
 It involves providing teachers and students with equal access to equipment and internet connection, increased monitoring of students from dysfunctional families as well as additional support for children with disability certificates and special needs.
 It means developing a completely new teaching methodology, adapted to distance education and its limitations.
-It also means taking into account brand new legal aspects.
+It also means taking into account brand new legal challenges, such as online security or the use of one's image in online lessons.
+Finally, it means providing necessary psychological support for teachers and students.
+That is because as a result of the pandemic, the teaching and learning process became a highly traumatic experience.